-The following categories were taken from the five dimensions of the "Big 5" (OCEAN) personality profile (and discussed in Shermerhorn-Chapter 15).
-Identify at least one issue from the video clip for each cell below (not all cells may be relevant).
+The following categories were taken from the five dimensions of the "Big 5" (OCEAN) personality profile and dialogue (and discussed in Shermerhorn-Chapter 15).
+Identify an issue from the video clip for each cell below (not all cells may be relevant).